 Nintendo will reimburse you.
 We cannot, you did not buy the game with us.

-I head back home and embark on the journey of getting Nintendo to solve
+I head back home and embark on the journey of getting Nintendo to

-getting me my game back once the system was sent to the manufacturer.
+to getting me my game back once the system was sent to the manufacturer.

 Nintendo refuses to reimburse me, what they do however suggest is the